CQCL/hugr/DEVELOPMENT.md

 ### Rust crate release

 Rust releases are managed by `release-plz`.
-This tool will automatically detect breaking changes, even if they are not marked as such in the commit message, and bump the version accordingly.
+This tool will automatically detect breaking changes even when they are not marked as such in the commit message, and bump the version accordingly.

-To modify the version getting released, just update the `Cargo.toml` and changelog diff with the desired value.
+To modify the version getting released, just update the `Cargo.toml` and changelog in the release PR with the desired value.
-Rust pre-release versions are formatted as `0.1.0-alpha.1` (or `-beta`, or `-rc`).
+Rust pre-release versions should be formatted as `0.1.0-alpha.1` (or `-beta`, or `-rc`).

 ### Python package release